-Houghton Winter Wonderland — December 3 & 17, 2023
+Houghton Winter Wonderland — December 2, 2023

 All are welcomed to enjoy the magic of the holiday season during Downtown Houghton's Winter Wonderland Celebration.
 Cozy up with a cup of hot chocolate and take a rustic horse-drawn carriage ride along the scenic Keweenaw Waterway.
 Enjoy views of the iconic Portage Lake Lift Bridge while traveling along the city's holiday-themed illuminated winter trail.
 Say "Hi" to Santa and tell him your Christmas wishes while listening to the enchanting sounds of Christmas Carolers'.
 Festive lighting displays, holiday tunes, and perfect family photo opportunities will be sure to bring about lots of holiday cheer!

-HEIKINPÄIVÄ — JANUARY 28, 2023
+HEIKINPÄIVÄ — JANUARY 27, 2024

-Key events include the Heikinpäivä parade featuring creatures from Finnish legend, and the legendary wife-carrying contest, an obstacle course that sends married couples careening from one bizarre station to another.
+Key events include the Heikinpäivä parade featuring creatures from Finnish legend and the legendary wife-carrying contest, an obstacle course that sends married couples careening from one bizarre station to another.
 In between, there are kicksled races, musical performances, cultural and craft-making workshops, and a traditional Finnish contra-dance with a live band.

-101st WINTER CARNIVAL — FEBRUARY 8-11, 2023
+101st WINTER CARNIVAL — FEBRUARY 7-10, 2024

 During this weekend, the university pulls out all the stops for winter fun.
 Front campus comes alive with broomball matches, dogsled rides, and ice bowling, as well as more traditional winter sports like ice skating, snowboarding and even curling.
 In the evening, look for the zany, improv-heavy Stage Revue, a snowmobile freestyle demonstration, and the coronation ceremony for this year’s Winter Queen.
 (It sounds like a beauty pageant, but trust us, it’s anything but.)
 Make sure to find a good spot on the Houghton side of the river to watch the torchlight ski parade down Mont Ripley—it’s a moment of pure winter magic.
-This year's theme is "Tasty Foods For Wintry Moods."
+This year's theme is "From Forests to Shores We Love the Outdoors."

-COPPER DOG 150 — MARCH 3-5, 2023
+COPPER DOG 150 — MARCH 1-3, 2024

 Mushers and their intrepid four-legged friends come from all over the world to compete in this iconic race.
 Easily one of the Keweenaw’s most popular winter events, this three-day event starts on Calumet’s historic 5th Street.
 Join the crowd on Friday night, buy a hot chocolate and find a spot along the track, and watch as more than 350 sled dogs from around the world explode from the starting gate and go mushing into the starlit night.

-GREAT BEAR CHASE — MARCH 11, 2023
+GREAT BEAR CHASE — MARCH 9, 2024

 Nordic skiing through Michigan’s Keweenaw Peninsula is one of the most serene winter activities you can imagine.
 It’s also one of the Keweenaw’s most fiercely competitive sports.
 Calumet’s 1900-acre Swedetown Recreation Area is the setting for this amateur cross-country ski race.
 If you’re feeling fit and adventurous, register for the 13K, the 25K or the 50K races, offered in both Classic and Freestyle, with prizes offered for a wide range of age groups.
 (Race registration is open until three days before the race.)
 If you prefer to be a spectator—and no shame if you do—post up along a good site line and make sure to bring a camera.